Published

 • Data integrity: no data loss, no compatibility issues (for this schema/extension set).

-If you’re running a side project on RDS and paying more than you’d like, this migration is one of the rare “boring changes” that pays for itself immediately.
+If you are running a side project on RDS and the cost is disproportionate, this is a practical migration to evaluate.
 AWS billing screenshot showing monthly spend around ~$20/month for my small RDS setup